New Geo-heat Exchanger Technology: Harnessing the

 The patent for the new heat exchanger is based on the most orthodox heat transfer engineering theory.
-Theory says that, to increase thermal energy, thermal conductivity should be greater than before and the heat transfer area should be larger than before.
+Theory says that, to increase thermal energy, thermal conductivity should be greater and the heat transfer area should be larger.

 The diameter of the new heat exchanger is more than 500mm.
-This is larger than the current heat exchanger, with a diameter of 34mm.
-On the area of heat transfer, the new heat exchanger is more than 10 times larger than the current heat exchanger.
+This is larger than the conventional heat exchanger, with a diameter of 34mm.
+On the area of heat transfer, the new heat exchanger is more than 10 times larger than the conventional heat exchanger.

 - Other techniques

 The new heat exchangers are laid horizontally, 3m to 5m deep, underground.
-The current heat exchangers are in boreholes.
-Horizontal digging is much cheaper than the boring needed for the current heat exchanger.
+The conventional heat exchangers are installed in boreholes.
+Horizontal digging is much cheaper than the boring needed for the conventional heat exchanger.